 Healthcare Can't Wait Stories

-These are real stories of real people being impacted by lack of access to reliable health coverage.
+These are real stories of real people forced to go without health care because they can’t get health insurance.
 Add your story on Twitter or Instagram with the hashtag #HealthcareCantWait

 Location: Lumberton, NC

 Career in early childhood: 6 years